 Women often report irregular periods, night sweats, chills, poor sleep, mood fluctuations, headaches, and weight gain.

-While pharmaceutical drugs have long been used to help alleviate the signs of menopause, the risk of side effects have resulted in many more women seeking alternative herbal ingredients.
+While pharmaceutical drugs have long been used to help alleviate the signs of menopause however some women choose to look at alternative herbal ingredients to entirely support their journey or compliment their HRT.

 In this post, we take a look at some of the most popular plant extracts used to help support women through menopause, which are contained in our Meno Active super supplement.